 Member Name:

-Reporting Perio
+Reporting Period: July 1, 2020 to June 30, 2021

 Activity Type Unit Quantity

 Sewer Extensions Feet

 New Pumping Stations Number

 New Service Connections Number

 The preceding information is proposed to be submitted digitally.
 An online data base would be created for Members to enter the information once, then provide annual updates.
 The online data base would include reporting features to summarize annual CMOM activity by GLWA Members.